avisionary/reddit-comments-analysis/README.md

     -   The introduction and conclusion should serve as book ends to your project.
 If I read them without any of the middle pages, I should still be able to understand the purpose of the project, its impact, and your next steps.

-## Submitting the Assignment

-You will follow the two part submission process for all labs and assignments:

-1. Add all your requested files to the GitHub assignment repo for the appropriate deliverable
-2. Submit the URL for your repo to Canvas indicating that you have completed your deliverable. **Do not change your GitHub repo after submitting your URL on Canvas**

-Make sure you commit **only the files requested**, and push your repository to GitHub!

-The files to be committed and pushed to the repository for this assignment are:

--   `README.md`
--   `.gitignore`
--   one or more jupyter notebooks
--   `spark_guide.html`

-## Grading Rubric

-If your the submission meets or exceeds the requirements, is creative, is well thought-out, has proper presentation and grammar, and is at the graduate student level, then the submission will get full credit.
-Otherwise, partial credit will be given and deductions may be made for any of the following reasons:

-Points will be deducted for any of the following reasons:

--   The instructions are not followed
--   There are missing sections of the deliverable
--   The overall presentation and/or writing is sloppy
--   There are no comments in your code
--   There are files in the repository other than those requested
--   There are absolute filename links in your code
--   The repository structure is altered in any way
--   Files are named incorrectly (wrong extensions, wrong case, etc.)